- We can include this pop-up error message in the most common network issues.

 Opera takes you straight to secure HTTPS version of websites

 The former one being outdated and posing some security risks while the latter is modern and works under a secured SSL certificate.

 You can avoid visiting outdated websites with Opera which automatically redirects you to secure HTTPS.
 Keeping you safe at all times while staying reclusive.

 Add the 2048 bit RSA encryption key for SSL certificates (standard browsers have 1024 bit encryption) and you can safely roam the internet without worrying about a thing.

-You can see everything firsthand, by downloading the UR Browser and trying it out today.
+You can see everything firsthand, by downloading the Opera and trying it out today.

-If you’re not yet ready to switch to UR Browser, you can follow the steps listed below to secure your connection.
+If you’re not yet ready to switch to Opera, you can follow the steps listed below to secure your connection.

 How do I disable website might not be trusted alerts

 1. Google Chrome